 Since immature Northerns are so distinctive, with a narrow and incomplete dark mask, little white at the base of the primaries, and more or less extensive (but extremely variable) brown wash, we can immediately rule that out for the Long Island bird.
 The debate over the Long Island bird comes down to adult Northern vs. immature Loggerhead.

 For the Long Island shrike, the pale tips on the greater coverts mark it as an immature.
 Adults have uniform glossy black wing coverts forming an unbroken expanse of black on the forewing.
 Since it’s an immature, it can only be a Loggerhead, regardless of the pale bill, barred breast, and impressions of shape or habits.
-The photo below shows details of the identification (mouse over for text).
+The photo below shows details of the identification.

 One feature that seems quite useful for identifying the Long Island bird is the lack of a pale band above the black mask.
 Loggerheads often show the dark gray crown coming right down to the black mask, as on the Long Island bird.
 Many show a narrow and fairly distinct white line somewhere over the eye.
 Northerns generally show a broad paler band all the way along the edge of the crown, and continuing across the forehead.